 Of course, there are exceptions to every rule, and sometimes your best bet is to experiment.

 If you decide to give LinkedIn advertising a try, start with a low budget first and see how it goes.

 Best case scenario?
-An ad performance so great you’ll have no choice but to up your budget.
+Your LinkedIn ad performance is so great you’ll have no choice but to up your budget.